 Q: I was hit by a car but have limited tort.
 Will this affect my case?

-A: If you were struck by another vehicle as a pedestrian, your auto insurance tort option will not apply.
-Instead, you will be granted the benefits of full tort in the context of this claim.
-As such, you have the right to seek compensation for your pain and suffering without the need to prove that you meet the threshold of “serious injury.”
+A: If you were struck by a vehicle as a pedestrian, your auto insurance tort option will not apply.
+Instead, you will be granted the accident benefits of full tort in the context of this accident claim.
+As such, you have the right to seek accident compensation for your pain and suffering without the need to prove that you meet the threshold of “serious injury.”

 Q: What Injuries Can Occur During a Pedestrian accident?

 A: Although we are all aware of the dangers of crossing the street, nobody ever plans on being struck by a moving car.
 When it does happen, the outcomes are frequently catastrophic.

 The amount of physical stress caused by thousands of pounds of metal striking the human body, possibly at extremely high speeds, is beyond the capacity of the human body to withstand.
 As a result, people hit by cars frequently suffer very serious accident-related injuries such as: